-The weights are fixed ahead of time according to some learning rule (e.g. outer-product form of Hebb), or they could be "hand" and hard-wired to represent some constraints to be satisfied.
+The weights are fixed ahead of time according to some learning rule, or they could be "hand" and hard-wired to represent some constraints to be satisfied.
 Hopfield gave a rule for setting the weights according to where the stable states should be.

-The neurons can also have bias values (Ui's, not shown in the figure) that are equivalent to individual thresholds for each unit.
+The neurons can also have bias values (Ui's, not shown in the figure) which are equivalent to individual thresholds for each unit.
 We use these in the stereo example, below.